andye2004/consul/website/source/docs/acl/auth-methods/kubernetes.html.md

 ## Config Parameters

-The following [`Config`](/api/acl/auth-methods.html#config) parameters are required to setup a Kubernetes auth method:
+The following auth method [`Config`](/api/acl/auth-methods.html#config) parameters are required to properly configure an auth method of type `kubernetes`:

 - `Host` `(string: <required>)` - Must be a host string, a host:port pair, or a URL to the base of the Kubernetes API server.